 Comments from Bet: Before I bought the DRST, I caught the most HOSP in this trap.
 It was a funnel trap with holes that taper, and"gates" around the two entrances, making it harder for birds to get out, and a large door up top.
 It does catch a lot of native birds.
 Biddle no longer makes this trap.

-7. Jenkins Trap: Comments from Bet: This small, sturdy, lightweight and inexpensive funnel trap is available on Ebay from Bruce Jenkins.
-It is about $23 + 7.50 postpaid.
+7. Jenkins Trap: Comments from Bet: NO LONGER AVAILABLE.
+This small, sturdy, lightweight and inexpensive funnel trap was available on Ebay from Bruce Jenkins for about $23 + 7.50 postpaid.
 It has a funnel on top and a door which is held closed with a little piece of plastic wire.
 Jenkins indicates thousands have been sold to individuals, Wal-Mart Stores and Tyson Foods.
 Mine came without any instructions.
 I had birds escape from the old version and the new version.
 Jenkins recently modified the trap to add a little movable "floor" at the end of the funnel that drops the bird into the bottom of the trap and is designed to prevent escape.
 To test it, I placed a male HOSP inside.
 It escaped in less than 15 minutes (fortunately I did this test indoors.)
 Two other males escaped within 30 minutes when the trap door got stuck on the bottom of the cage as they fluttered about.
 A juvenile escaped even when the trap door was wired shut.
 When side by side with a Biddle trap (no longer made) or a DRST, so far I have only caught sparrows in the DRST and Biddle traps.
 The edges around the door are sharp and the configuration makes it somewhat difficult to feed and water detainees, or to remove a non-target creature.
 In my opinion, the trap is too small to hold a number of birds for any length of time (they tend to get aggressive or stressed in small spaces.)
 (Jenkins recommends the following to empty the trap: suspend it from a swing set, tree limb, deck rail… and spin it until the birds “faint.”
 Pull them through the release door.)
 He also sells a starling trap.